A Wilderness Mind at Home

 The problem, though, is that you can’t stay here forever.
 So the trick is to learn how to develop an attitude of a mental seclusion even when you’re not physically secluded.
 This is especially important when you find yourself surrounded by people who don’t share your values in the practice.
 The dominant culture out there places a lot of value on money, material things, power, influence—what Twiggy once called “all those horrible things: beauty, power, money.”
 Those are the dominant values out there.
 And meditation, you have to remember, is not just a technique.
 It’s a set of values as well.
 The values hold the technique in place.
 They go together.

 You have to make sure that your values are strong, so that they don’t get trampled by the values of other people.
 This is why you need to create an environment for yourself through your own actions.
 This is an important principle in the practice: that your actions really do create your world.
 We may be sitting here in the same room, but each of us is in a separate world.
-And you can learn how to take advantage of that fact.
+Learn how to take advantage of that fact.
 When you’re with other people, you realize that those other people have their separate worlds and you don’t have to buy into their worlds, as long as you make your world strong.
-And you do that through your actions: what you do, what you say, what you think.
+You do that through your actions: what you do, what you say, what you think.

-The Buddha lists five things that he recommends as instructions appropriate for new monks, but they also apply to any meditator trying to create an ideal environment at home.
+The Buddha lists five instructions appropriate for new monks, but they also apply to any meditator trying to create an ideal environment at home.

 The first is that you stick with the precepts, because the main environment in your life, the main external environment, is shaped by what you do.
 The environment you create by killing, stealing, having illicit sex, lying, and taking intoxicants, is very different from the environment you create by not killing, not stealing, not having any illicit sex, not lying, not taking intoxicants.
 It’s a very different life.